codio-content/ThinkDS/codio-student-unit-excludes/book-structure/generate/.guides/content/sorting-heap-sort.md

 Adding $n$ elements to the queue takes $n \log n$ time.
 So does removing $n$ elements.
 So the runtime for heap sort is $O(n \log n)$.

 In the repository for this book, in `ListSorter.java` you'll find the outline of a method called `heapSort`.
-Fill it in and then run `ant ListSorterTest` to confirm that it works.
+Fill it in and then run `ListSorterTest` to confirm that it works.

+{Check It!|assessment}(test-2358547291)